dataBaseError/eclipse-import-projects-plugin/README.md

 6. Right Click on the project and click Export...

-7. Under Plug-in Development Click on 'Deployable plug-in and fragments' and click next
+7. Under Plug-in Development Click on Deployable plug-in and fragments and click next

 8. Ensure the project is checked and click Finish